 Swimming With Sea Turtles

 A more tame activity is checking out one of the evening cultural shows.
-These are a magnificent insight into the Cook Island culture with extremely impressive performances involving dance and fire.
-A buffet dinner is also included with both western and local favorites.
+These are magnificent insights into the Cook Island culture with extremely impressive performances involving dance and fire.
+A buffet dinner is also included with both Western and local favorites.

 LIKE IT?
 PIN IT!